top of page

 Figure 2: S2G's IMM Practices

 We strongly believe that IMM creates the most business value when it is embedded into the decision-making cycles of an organization.
-For S2G, this means integrating our IMM practices into the investment process using a cross-team approach along the way (see Figure 3).
+For S2G, this means integrating our IMM practices into the investment process using a cross-team approach (see Figure 3).
 This approach promotes our commitment to being a learning organization that actively works to harness our in-house expertise and resources toward common goals.

 Figure 3: Incorporating IMM into S2G’s investment process